Making your first font with Glyphr Studio

 - Use one wide artboard to show characters side by side

-The pros for #1 and #2 is that there may be some automated way to save single artboards or layers as individual .svg
+The pros for #1 and #2 is that there is an automated way to save single artboards or layers as individual .svg

 files.
 Glyphr Studio can import characters as individual .svg